elmbeech/phycell/README.md

-foo foofighters: the color and the shape!
+foofighters: the color and the shape!